Umzi Wethu Training Academy

 Key Focus Areas and Objectives of the Programme

-Wellness (The Individual): To Improve the overall health and wellness (physical, psychological, social and spiritual) of all students to enable them to be economically active and productive.
+Resilience & Wellness (The Individual): To Improve the overall health and wellness (physical, psychological, social and spiritual) of all students to enable them to be economically active and productive.

 Conservation (The Environment): To Improve the knowledge and respect for the environment through active engagement in conservation for vulnerable youth.

-Social Responsibility (Community Development): To allow students and graduates to become socially responsible and contribute meaningfully to improve the communities they live in.
+Active Citizenship (Community Development): To allow students and graduates to become socially responsible and contribute meaningfully to improve the communities they live in.

 Sustainable Livelihoods (Financial Independence, Economic Growth): To provide the opportunity for graduates to attain a level of financial independence and stability from graduation and beyond.

-- Holistic and nature-based social intervention projects
+- Holistic and nature based social intervention projects

 - Personal growth and development, leadership and environmental awareness

-- Youth ages 9-26
+- Vulnerable Youth between the ages of 19-27

 - Rural & Urban youth from informal settlement areas